awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 ![\[Filtering the list of State Manager association executions.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-state-executions-filter.png)

 1. Choose an execution ID\.
 The **Association execution targets** page opens\.
-This page shows all of the resources that ran the association\.
+This page shows all the resources that ran the association\.

 1. Choose a resource ID to view specific information about that resource\.
 **Note**